SPC120/university/applied-developer-course/lab9-oracleanalyticscloud/oracleanalyticscloud.md

-# Build a Digital Assistant
+# Hospital Admin Insights from Oracle Analytics Cloud
 ## Introduction

 In this lab, we will build a Digital Assistant for patients to schedule an appointment online with the Doctor.